rafyzzle/LACovidMonitor/README.md

 # LACovidMonitor

-**NOTE: This tool is not at all affiliated with Los Angeles County**
+*NOTE: This tool is not affiliated with Los Angeles County*

 Simple independent tool to visualize COVID hospitalization, tests and death rates per LA County Public Health reports.